So now, there’s another aspect of Housing Bubble 2, this time in new single-family homes: dropping sales, swooning prices, and ballooning inventories.

 Rising supply of unsold homes is the bane of the industry.
 During the last housing bubble, inventory in terms of months’ supply shot up: as sales declined, new homes were still being planned, built, finished, and put on the market.
 The process takes time, and the supply faucet can’t be shut off overnight.
 Oversupply is a powerful force in the market.

 Unperturbed, home-builder optimism about the future has been sizzling, perhaps fired up by prices that until recently had been soaring.
 At the same time, they’re complaining in the most recent home-builder survey about very crummy foot traffic, possibly a result of these prices that have soared beyond the reach of most households.
-And now the dark clouds forming over the industry have led government-sponsored and bailed-out mortgage giant, Fannie Mae to sledgehammer its formerly rosy forecasts for home construction and sales for the rest of the year – as Housing Bubble 2 is brushing up against the thorns of reality.
+And now the dark clouds forming over the industry have led government-sponsored and bailed-out mortgage giant, Fannie Mae to sledgehammer its formerly rosy forecasts for home construction and sales for the rest of the year.